-I was not good at art and had never taken a class in it, until the 9th grade.
+Growing up I did not think I was a good artist but even so I took a art class in the 9th grade.
 Many in the class were talented and I wondered if I had made a mistake.
-Our teacher was Mr. Lampson.
-He was passionate about art.
-Early in the year he mentioned a phrase that just drove him crazy.
-He explained that when he heard someone say, “I don’t know much about art, but I know what I like”, that he just wanted to yell.
-It offended him and he took it very personally.
+Mr. Lampson, the teacher was passionate about art and early in the school year he mentioned a phrase that just drove him crazy.
+He explained that when he heard someone say, “I don’t know much about art, but I know what I like”, that he just wanted to scream because he took it very personally and felt offended.

 Oscar Wilde, in his 1889 essay, "The Decay of Lying" said that: “Life imitates Art, more than Art imitates Life, and what is found in life and nature is not what is really there, but is that which artists taught people to find there, through art”.

 Do we really see what is there, or what an artist taught us to see?
 It has been found that people do see what they are conditioned to see.
 When people are hypnotized and asked about what they saw when they walked through a room they have very different answers than when not hypnotized.
-They can remember the number of tiles on the ceiling, or even the faces on the magazines on the tables and they can’t remember those things otherwise.
-Their conscious mind was not interested in them.
-Those who believe that the artists taught us to see will like this.
+People under hypnosis can remember the number of tiles on the ceiling, or even the faces on the magazines laying on the tables, and they can’t remember those things otherwise.
+Their conscious mind was not interested in them. .

 Writers and artists reveal much about themselves in what they do but they also find a great deal waiting to be expressed.